laboon/ebook/text/98_glossary_of_terms.md

 __User time__: The amount of time that user code executes while a system performs a task.

-__Utilization__: In __performance testing__, the relative or absolute amount of a given computing resource (e.g., RAM, processor instructions, disk space) is used under certain circumstances.
+__Utilization__: In __performance testing__, the relative or absolute amount of a given computing resource (e.g., RAM, processor instructions, disk space) that is used under certain circumstances.

 __Validation__: Ensuring that the system meets the needs of the customer.
 Checking that you built the right _system_.